pworth1971/layer-cake/README.md

 ### Word2Vec

+Model: GoogleNews-vectors-negative300.bin

+Dimension: 300

+Architecture: Word2Vec uses a shallow neural network to create word embeddings.
+It has two major approaches:
+- Skip-gram: Predicts context words given a target word.
+- CBOW (Continuous Bag of Words): Predicts the target word based on surrounding context words.
+Word2Vec treats words as independent units and doesn't consider subword information (which FastText later improved upon).

+Training Data: The GoogleNews-vectors-negative300.bin model was trained on part of the Google News dataset, consisting of 100 billion words.
+It provides 300-dimensional embeddings for 3 million words and phrases.

+Training Objective: The training objective is to predict words in context (either target-to-context or context-to-target), effectively learning dense word embeddings based on co-occurrence patterns.

 We use GoogleNews-vectors-negative300 (GoogleNews-vectors-negative300.bin) trained on Google News, dimension == 300, but other models are also available from gensim: